rukkykf/ayo-legends/README.md

 ### Contribution guidelines ###

-At the moment I can't make this project open source, as much as I'd like to because some art assets in the project (the hand, specifically) were purchased from Unity's asset store and I don't have the rights to distribute those assets.
+At the moment I can't make this project open source, as much as I'd like to because some art assets in the project (the hand and UI sprites, specifically) were purchased from Unity's asset store and I don't have the rights to distribute those assets.
 I'm currently working on a way to work around this though, perhaps find some free assets that can serve the same purpose.